 Suggested Uses For Autumn Joy Sedum

-Autumn Joy is deer resistant and makes a great addition to any rock garden.
-It can also be grown as a border plant or as a container plant.
+Autumn Joy is deer resistant and makes a great addition to rock gardens.
+It can also be grown as a ground cover, border plant or as a container plant.

 It goes well as part of a winter landscape due to the dry stems that stay throughout the season even as the flowers and leaves die down.